andrasfe/minime/README.md

 ### Load History

-## WARNING -- Load process may be slow and costly depending on the model you choose for it!
+> **⚠️ WARNING**: Load process may be slow and costly depending on the model you choose for it!

 **Load OpenAI conversations:**
 ```bash